stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
-      Welcome to Julz Insight, a Nairobi-based tech firm dedicated to crafting impactful products, brands, and solutions.
-We harness the power of cutting-edge technology, analytical thinking, and data-driven strategies to make the next level of solutions designed bespoke for your business.<br> <br>Our Mission - We strive to empower businesses, helping them navigate complex challenges and drive digital transformation with cutting-edge technology. <br> <br>Our Vision - We aspire to be <span style="font-style: italic;">pioneers, trailblazers, and thought leaders</span>, in the actual frontier of <span style="font-style: italic;">Science, Technology, Innovation, and Sustainability</span>.
-To achieve this we focus on building impactful cutting-edge products & solutions using Tech and Design, and we will continue to do so as we build our vision of a tech-powered world.<br> <br>Come now, let's do a great thing together and illuminate possibilities: [Book a free consultation](/contact/)
+      Welcome to Julz Insight, a Nairobi-based tech firm dedicated to crafting impactful cutting-edge tech solutions that solve complex challenges.
+We harness the power of technology, analytical thinking, and data-driven strategies to make the next level of solutions designed bespoke for your business or brand.<br> <br>Our Mission - We strive to empower businesses, helping them navigate complex challenges and drive digital transformation with cutting-edge technology. <br> <br>Our Vision - We aspire to be <span style="font-style: italic;">recognized pioneers, trailblazers, visionaries and thought leaders</span>, leading in the frontier of <span style="font-style: italic;">Technology, Innovation, and Sustainability</span>.
+To achieve this we focus on building impactful cutting-edge products & solutions using Tech, Copy and Design.
+We continue to do so as we build our vision of a tech-empowered world.<br> <br>Come now, let's do a great thing together: [Book a free consultation](/contact/)
     image: images/julzinsightheader.png
     image_alt: Marketing poster
   - type: grid_section